evkx/evkx.github.io/content/models/audi/e-tron/e-tron_50_Sportback/_index.md

 - Allroad: Balanced steering, high suspension height with balanced throttle and damping.
 - Offroad: Balanced steering, max suspension height with balanced throttle and damping.
 - Auto: Balanced steering, adaptive suspension height with balanced throttle, and adaptive suspension damping.
-- Custom: Custom-defined steering, suspension, and throttle response.
+- Custom: User-defined settings for steering, suspension, and throttle response.

 ### Brakes

-The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 375 mm, and the rear discs are 350 mm.
+The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The front discs measure 375 mm, while the rear discs are 350 mm.

 ### Regenerative Braking